jcraigk/blog/_projects/keyboard-rig.md

 Building and using my keyboard rig is one of my greatest sources of joy.
 I am very appreciative to all the people who have helped and influenced me along the way.

 Takeaways:
-  * There's nothing like a real Hammond B3/Leslie
+  * No synthesizer can adequately reproduce the Hammond B3/Leslie combo
-  * Nord makes excellent keyboard instruments
+  * Nord makes excellent keyboard instruments, adequately replacing several classic keyboards
   * Lighter is better, simpler is better
   * Mobility, repeatability, reliability
-  * Having a back on your throne reduces strain and pain
+  * Having a back on your throne improves ergonomics